codazoda/mouse-highlighter/README.md

 Open the [Mouse Highlighter extension](https://chrome.google.com/webstore/detail/mouse-highlighter/bigehjalclaalhlmhkdoebbbmbbdnjpo) from the Chrome Web Store by clicking *Add to Chrome*.

+## Documentation

+This documentation is available on the [Mouse Highlighter home page](http://mouse-highlighter.joeldare.com) and on the [Mouse Highlighter GitHub page](https://github.com/codazoda/mouse-highlighter).

 ## Source Code

 The open source version can be cloned from the [mouse-highlighter project on GitHub](https://github.com/codazoda/mouse-highlighter) and installed from there.